epfml/disco/DEV.md

 ## Further documentation

-- Next you may want to read our [onboarding guide](./docs/ONBOARDING.md) which lists the following steps to onboard DISCO.
+- To contribute or modify the codebase have a look at the [contributing guide](./docs/CONTRIBUTING.md) which lists the following steps to onboard DISCO.
-- If you are only planning to use DISCO in your own scripts, you can find a stand-alone example relying on `discojs-node` [here](./docs/node_example).
-The example runs with Node.js outside any browser, using the `@epfml/discojs-node` NPM package and the `server` module.
-A DISCO server is launched by the script itself and the data is already available in the repo.
+- If you are only planning to use DISCO in your own scripts, you can find a standalone example relying on `discojs-node` in [the `examples` folder](./docs/examples/README.md).
+The example runs with Node.js outside any browser, with `discojs-node` and a `server` instance.
+A DISCO server is launched by the script which then loads data and emulates multiple users training a model federately.

 #### Table of contents